February 28 – March 1, 2019

 John Wesley Powell’s famous 1869 expedition marked the first significant geo-scientific survey of the Grand Canyon.
 While the maps produced during that first expedition have yet to be found, his subsequent explorations initiated the modern era of mapping, knowing, and imagining the geography of the region.

-Organizers have worked to maximize sustainability practices while minimizing the event’s ecological footprint.
-The conference is an ASU Gold-level Sustainability Certified Green Event.
+Organizers worked to maximize sustainability practices while minimizing the event’s ecological footprint.
+The conference was an ASU Gold-level Sustainability Certified Green Event.